-That leads us to today.
-We’re talking all about reaching your niche audience and ideal clients on Instagram.
+Today, we’re talking all about your Instagram strategy to help you reach your niche audience and ideal clients on Instagram.
 We’re going to talk about your profile, your content, and hashtags.

 First thing first, we need to actually make sure your profile is all filled in.
 It needs to be specific and clear so not just saying, “I’m a fitness nerd and I love my cats.”
 But something like, “I help fill in the blank with fill in the blank.”
 I could be like, “I help women lose weight without a gym,” whatever it is that your niche audience is.

 If there is space after this, it is a good idea to add a fun little note.
-Just give your audience a little peek into your personality.
+Just give your audience a little peek into your personality and content.
 You could actually add in that part about loving cats.

-But again, going back to the business part of it, the key is to be specific so people know if you are the right person.
+But again, going back to the business part of it, the key to a good Instagram strategy is to be specific so people know if you are the right person.

 Something else that can be really beneficial is actually tweaking your name that’s displayed on your profile.
 This is not your username, just the name.
 If you go to the edit profile button, the next page will show where you can edit name, username, website, and your bio.

 Your name is what appears in bold on your profile.
 It’s the very first line.
 What I would recommend is maybe putting your first name and your title or just your title.
 It could be like, “Jamie, personal trainer for women.”
 That way, if people are searching for “personal trainer” on Instagram, even if it’s not in your handle, you still have a chance of showing up in the search results.

 Now, the other big thing about your profile is that you should be using a business profile.
 When you use a business profile, it gives you really great insight to analytics.
 I know there’s probably some fear with a lot of people that you don’t get as much reach or you have to pay to play, just like Facebook but so far, that is not the case.
 And I’ve hear that Instagram is slowly starting to crack down on businesses who use personal profiles anyway, and forcing them to switch over.